 Whether it's hanging out in a quiet lake cove, exploring one of Missouri’s pristine Ozark rivers or plopping in a pool, state parks offer swimming experiences that the entire family can enjoy.

 The parks located on big impounded lakes offer some of the Midwest’s top water recreation.
-Lake of the Ozarks, Lake Wappapello, Long Branch, Pomme de Terre, Stockton, Harry S Truman, Table Rock and Mark Twain state parks all have large lakes perfect for swimming, boating and fishing.
+Lake of the Ozarks, Lake Wappapello, Long Branch, Pomme de Terre, Stockton, Harry S Truman and Mark Twain state parks all have large lakes perfect for swimming, boating and fishing.
 Each of these parks has a designated beach area.

 Cuivre River State Park offers swimming in Lake Lincoln.
 Finger Lakes, Lewis and Clark, St. Joe, Trail of Tears, Thousand Hills, Wakonda and Watkins Mill also are state parks with smaller lakes for swimming.
 Several of the lakes have sand beaches.